cybercongress/go-cyber/docs/cyberd.md

 The scheme motivate developers to release earlier to be less diluted from holding CBD and honour validators if development is going slower than expected.

-Todo: Check inflation rate

-After Genesis starting inflation rate will become fixed at `4 200 000 CYB` per block.
+After Genesis starting inflation rate will become fixed at `z` per block.

 [Join](/docs/how_to_become_validator.md).